 You may be eligible to seek monetary compensation if your child suffers cerebral palsy during birth.
 We must demonstrate that another party was at fault for the mistakes that led to cerebral palsy.

 Liability For the Damages and Costs

-Cerebral palsy is among the most common birth injuries.
+.
 Anyone who is at fault for your child’s injuries may be liable for damages, which may include the physician, the hospital, or any other person that came into contact with you or your baby.

 It can be difficult to determine that negligence led to cerebral palsy.
 A lack of oxygen may cause cerebral palsy.
 This affects the central nervous system, and the child may require medical and daily assistance for the rest of their life.
 In some cases, negligence is what leads to the lack of oxygen.
 These are just a few examples of negligent activities that can occur during the labor and delivery process:

 - Failure to monitor infections in both the mother and baby